konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 # Is There a Topic?

 This principle is also known as the **principle of topic presence**.
 We use this to decide **whether or not the clause/sentence contains a topic**.
 For brevity, I'll refer to clauses/sentences without a topic as **topicless sentences**, and clauses/sentences with a topic as **topic sentences** moving forward.
-If we find that a clause or sentence has no topic, we know that a subject within it will always be marked by subject-marking が (sometimes contrastive は) and never topic-marking は.
+If we find that a clause or sentence has no topic, we know that a subject within it will always be marked by descriptive が (sometimes contrastive は) and never topical は.

 Once we arrive at this stage in the flowchart, the next step is to distinguish topic sentences from topicless sentences.
 Topicless sentences fit into [the ｢富士山が見えるよ。｣ structure](wa-ga-basics#topicless-sentences), and topic sentences fit into all other structures.